 In the Yasin vs. Sha'ria District Court decision, the Supreme Court ruled that:

 (a) When a woman marries a man, she need not apply and/or seek judicial authority to use her husband's name by prefixing the word “Mrs.” before her husband’s full name or by adding her husband's surname to her maiden first name.
 The law grants her such right (Art.
 370, Civil Code).
-What if the woman has already used her husband’s surname in her records but for some reason now wants to resume using her maiden surname?

 (b) Similarly, when the marriage ties or vinculum no longer exists as in the case of death of the husband or divorce as authorized by the Muslim Code, the widow or divorcee need not seek judicial confirmation of the change in her civil status in order to revert to her maiden name as the use of her former husband's name is optional and not obligatory for her.